- Contact Us

-Applications and information about the Fellow's program are on the website, please read all pages to become familiar with the requirements.
+Applications and information about the Fellows program are on the website.
+Please read all pages to become familiar with the requirements.
 The entire process is online.
-Emailed or snail mailed applications will not be accepted.
+Emailed or snail-mailed applications will not be accepted.

-Applying to Fellows is a three-step process:
+Applying to become a Fellow is a three-step process:

-It is advisable to be a fellow for a minimum of one year prior to sponsoring an applicant.
+It is advisable to be a Fellow for a minimum of one year prior to sponsoring an applicant.

 It is the responsibility of the applicant to present evidence of excellence in two of the areas selected.
 The evidence must clearly identify achievements throughout their NP career that exceed the expectations of their positions and job descriptions.

 The sponsor will present a supporting statement for the applicant that they have invited to apply for the fellowship.
-The sponsor must be aware first hand of the applicant’s achievements.
+The sponsor must be aware firsthand of the applicant’s achievements.

 Abbreviations and acronyms may not be universal and can lead to confusion.

 Nominees have many outstanding accomplishments; however, the listed accomplishments may fall short of the goal of describing the significant exemplar achievements for one or both of the focus areas as ranked by the committee members.
 The sponsor(s) are notified initially and the applicant will receive a letter signed by the Chair of the Fellows and Chair of the Selection Committee.
-With your sponsors input, you may choose to revise and resubmit your application in a subsequent year.
+With your sponsors' input, you may choose to revise and resubmit your application in a subsequent year.